Skip to contents

 #> 0.083 2.797

-To obtain a summary of the individual model diagnostics we set type = "diagnostics".
+To obtain a summary of the individual model diagnostics, we set the type = "diagnostics" argument.
 The resulting table provides information about the maximum MCMC error, relative MCMC error, minimum ESS, and maximum R-hat when aggregating over the parameters of each model.
 As we can see, we obtain acceptable ESS and R-hat diagnostic values.

 summary(fit_RoBMA, type = "diagnostics")